vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/1-foundations.md

 ### How Quantization Data is Stored

-A quantized model doesn't just store the low-precision weights—it also stores the metadata needed to reconstruct the original values during inference.
+A quantized model doesn't just store the quantized (low-precision) weights.
+It also stores the metadata needed to reconstruct the original values during inference.

 **What gets saved:**
 - **Quantized weights**: The actual INT4/INT8 values